Quasiparticle: Relation to many-body quantum mechanics

 Quasiparticles and collective excitations are a type of low-lying excited state.
 For example, a crystal at absolute zero is in the ground state, but if one phonon is added to the crystal (in other words, if the crystal is made to vibrate slightly at a particular frequency) then the crystal is now in a low-lying excited state.
 The single phonon is called an elementary excitation.
 More generally, low-lying excited states may contain any number of elementary excitations (for example, many phonons, along with other quasiparticles and collective excitations).

 When the material is characterized as having "several elementary excitations", this statement presupposes that the different excitations can be combined.
 In other words, it presupposes that the excitations can coexist simultaneously and independently.
 This is never exactly true.
 For example, a solid with two identical phonons does not have exactly twice the excitation energy of a solid with just one phonon, because the crystal vibration is slightly anharmonic.
 However, in many materials, the elementary excitations are very close to being independent.
 Therefore, as a starting point, they are treated as free, independent entities, and then corrections are included via interactions between the elementary excitations, such as "phonon-phonon scattering".

 Therefore, using quasiparticles / collective excitations, instead of analyzing 1018 particles, one needs to deal with only a handful of somewhat-independent elementary excitations.
-It is, therefore, a very effective approach to simplify the many-body problem in quantum mechanics.
-This approach is not useful for all systems, however: In strongly correlated materials, the elementary excitations are so far from being independent that it is not even useful as a starting point to treat them as independent.
+It is, therefore, an effective approach to simplify the many-body problem in quantum mechanics.
+This approach is not useful for all systems, however.
+For example, in strongly correlated materials, the elementary excitations are so far from being independent that it is not even useful as a starting point to treat them as independent.